JK-Rolling/DuinoCoinI2C_RPI/README.md

 After the job is done, the slave sends back the response to the master (SBC) and then sends back to the `DuinoCoin` server.

+## IoT Feature

+RPi Pico have built in temperature sensor that made IoT reporting possible.

+For other worker, it is possible to add external sensor and enhance worker sketch to read them.
+But it is outside of the scope.

 ## CRC8 Feature

-During setup, user can choose to turn on/off CRC8 feature.
+During setup, Python will auto discover worker CRC8 status.
 This option applies to all workers.

 CRC8 feature is ON by default.
-To disable it, upload sketch with `//#define CRC8_EN` commented and choose `n` during CRC8 prompt in Python miner setup
+To disable it, upload sketch with `#define CRC8_EN false`

 ## Max Client/Slave

-The code theoretically supports up to 111 clients on Raspberry PI (Bullseye OS) on single I2C bus
+The code theoretically supports up to 119 clients on Raspberry PI (Bullseye OS) on single I2C bus

-Slave addresses range from 0x8..0x77
+Slave addresses range from 0x0..0x77

 Some reported that I2C addresses that did not shows up from `i2cdetect` are accessible